newrelic/newrelic-ruby-agent/README.md

 The New Relic Ruby Agent is dual-purposed as a either a Gem or a Rails plugin, hosted on [github](https://github.com/newrelic/newrelic-ruby-agent).

-The New Relic Ruby agent is released approximately ten to twelve times a year.

 ## Supported Environments

 An up-to-date list of Ruby versions and frameworks for the latest agent